P-plater Car Insurance

 What about policy discounts?

 Once you start your search for the perfect car insurance policy, you’ll notice that insurers advertise a range of available discounts.
-And while some of these discounts may kick in till the future, they’re still worth knowing about.
-They are:
+And while some of these discounts may not kick in until the future, they’re still worth knowing about.

 - Loyalty discounts - This means receiving a discount for being a loyal customer with your insurer.
 These usually start within 3-4 years of having a car insurance policy.